 scale_x_log10() + scale_y_log10()

-We can see that there are potentially a couple of different populations seen here with different relationships between the read (UMI) counts and number of genes detected.
-We can try to quantitate this by calculating a complexity value which just divides genes by UMIs.
+More generally we can try to quantitate this effect by calculating a complexity value which just divides genes by UMIs.
 Higher values indicate that we’re getting shallower coverage of more genes, and lower values mean that we’re seeing fewer genes overall.
-This can often link to the percent highest gene value from before, but the effect can be more widespread than that.
+This can also be an indicator of poor QC in extreme situations.

 qc.metrics %>%